What comes next? | Humanities

 Rob Brooks

 Rob Brooks is Professor of Evolution at UNSW Sydney and a popular science author.
-He has spent his career understanding the many complexities and conflict that sex and reproduction add to the lives of animals, including human animals.
+He has spent his career understanding the complexities and conflicts that sex and reproduction bring to the lives of animals, including human animals.
 His popular writing explores the murky confluence of culture, economics and biology, and how new technologies interact with our evolved minds and bodies.
 He has won the Queensland Literary Award for Science (for his first book Sex, Genes and Rock ‘n’ Roll), and the Eureka Prize for Science Communication.
 His articles have been published in Psyche, CNN, The Atlantic, The Sydney Morning Herald, Areo, and many other publications.
-His latest book Artificial Intimacy: Virtual Friends, Digital Lovers, and Algorithmic Matchmakers considers what happens when new technology collides with our ancient ways of forming relationships and falling in love.
+His latest book Artificial Intimacy: Virtual Friends, Digital Lovers, and Algorithmic Matchmakers considers what happens when new technology collides with our ancient ways of making friends, growing intimate, and falling in love.